 The Source server has available CPU resources to perform compression

-Where the compression ratio of a compressed backup exceeds 3:1, this will halve the amount of data that must be transferred over the network to perform a backup.
-This may result in much faster SnapSync operations.
+Where the compression ratio of a compressed backup exceeds 3:1, this will reduce the amount of data (by half) that must be transferred over the network to perform a backup, resulting in much faster SnapSync operations.

 Backup compression will consume additional CPU resources on your Source SQL Server host during the backup operation.
 For CPU-bound databases, this may be a concern, and should be discussed with your database administrators.

 Note that the compression ratio achieved by backup compression will depend a great deal on your source database.
-Databases that contain mostly encrypted or compressed data, or which use Transparent Data Encryption, are likely to see little benefit from compressed backups.
+Databases are likely to see little benefit from compressed backups when they contain mostly encrypted or compressed data or which use Transparent Data Encryption.

-For the most current guidance on using compressed backups, please refer to Microsoft's documents on backup compression in SQL Server.
+For current guidance on using compressed backups see to Microsoft's documents on backup compression in SQL Server.

 If the SQL Server instance's default backup compression setting is enabled (see Microsoft's document View or Configure the backup compression default Server Configuration Option), no specific action is required.
 Backups will automatically be compressed in accordance with this setting.